Welcome to New South Wales

 Australian Capital Territory

 The Australian Capital Territory is home to stunning tracks of bushlands, parklands, Mt Stromlo Observatory with its world class telescopes, Lake George with its low lying grasslands and the jewels in the crown, Lake Burley Griffin and Australia’s capital, Canberra.
 Canberra houses Australia’s national treasures including National Gallery of Australia, National Museum of Australia, National Library of Australia, the War Memorial, the Parliament of Australia and so much more.
-It is home to arts in all its forms and promotes creativity from the stunning gardens of Floriade to the treasures of National Film and Sound Archives to literature and the growing group of SCBWI authors and illustrators in the ACT.
+It is home to arts in all its forms and promotes creativity from the stunning gardens of Floriade to the treasures of National Film and Sound Archives to literature and the growing group of SCBWI authors and illustrators.

 Our state’s diverse geography and balmy climate play a large part in our outdoor lifestyle and creative inspirations.
 Much of the work of SCBWI Queensland authors and illustrators reflects this environment – from the far-north tropics and vast coastline, through rural communities and the arid outback, to the urban sub-tropical, capital city of Brisbane.